JulienCouzinie/Grafolana/README.md

 ![Transfers View](doc/transfersview.png)
 This is a Transfers Centric view.

-Each transaction as it's transfers mapped as Directed Acyclic Graph by versionning accounts to avoid cycles and offers a clear sequential view of the transfers executed by the transaction.
+Each transaction has it's transfers mapped as Directed Acyclic Graph by versionning accounts to avoid cycles and offers a clear sequential view of the transfers executed by the transaction.
 Each link is a transfer and the number represents its order in the sequence.

 ### Accounts View